Form preview

 What is CO Form 26 SC

-The Colorado Writ of Continuing Garnishment is a legal document used by judgment creditors to enforce a judgment by directing a garnishee to withhold earnings from a judgment debtor.
+The Colorado Writ of Continuing Garnishment is a legal form used by judgment creditors to enforce a judgment by directing a garnishee to withhold earnings from a judgment debtor.

 pdfFiller scores top ratings on review platforms